-June 12, 2017
+February 26, 2018

-- TO: Senate Majority Leader John Flanagan
+To: Senate Majority Leader John Flanagan

-Senate Co-Leader Jeffrey Klein

-Assembly Speaker Carl Heastie
+Senate Co-Leader Jeffrey Klein Assembly Speaker Carl Heastie

-Members, Long Island Delegation of the New York State Legislature

-Members, Hudson Valley Delegation of the New York State Legislature
+Members, Long Island Delegation of the New York State Legislature Members, Hudson Valley Delegation of the New York State Legislature

 Members, Independent Democratic Conference

-- FROM: Kevin W. Dahill, President and CEO
+From: Kevin W. Dahill, President and CEO

-- RE: A. 1404 (Weinstein)- Advanced to Third Reading, Cal.487 S. 243 (DeFrancisco)- Referred to Judiciary Committee
+Re: A.9030 (Dinowitz)/S.243 (DeFrancisco)

 This bill would prohibit defense counsel in a malpractice lawsuit from privately interviewing a plaintiff's treating physician(s).
 The plaintiff's attorney, however, still would be at liberty to interview the plaintiff's treating physician without limitation.
-The Suburban Hospital Alliance of New York State strongly opposes this bill which would prevent defendants from learning all relevant information about a plaintiff's condition.
+The Suburban Hospital Alliance of New York State strongly opposes A.9090/S.243, which would prevent defendants from learning all relevant information about a plaintiff's condition.

-This bill would codify a sharp deviation from acceptable practice and institutionalize a basic litigation inequity.
+The legislation would codify a sharp deviation from acceptable practice and institutionalize a basic litigation inequity.
 It is an ingrained practice in liability litigation that witnesses are interviewed prior to any deposition.
 In fact, The Court of Appeals 2007 decision in Arons v.
 Kutkowitz established practices that require litigants to seek out all relevant information to assure greater fairness in the adjudication of civil lawsuits.
 This bill would contradict judicial policy by helping plaintiffs keep relevant information out of the defendants' reach.

-Passing this bill would result in longer, more protracted and more expensive litigation, and a rolling back of the free and open discovery process that the courts view as essential.
+Passing A.9030/S.243 would result in longer, more protracted and more expensive litigation, and a rolling back of the free and open discovery process that the courts view as essential.
 New York is in need of true malpractice reform that balances the rights of patients to receive fair compensation and the need for rational procedures and limitations that keep malpractice premiums affordable.
 The Suburban Hospital Alliance opposes legislation that further tilts the balance in favor of the plaintiffs and their counsel and increases premiums.